anish-dara/PreKick/README.md

 - **LOVABLE_PROMPT.md** — paste-ready prompt for Lovable.
 Frontend only, mock data, all four screens spec'd.
 This is step one of the build.

-- **CURSOR_INSTRUCTIONS.md** — full instructions for the Cursor/Claude Code phase: Supabase schema, backend endpoints, the three Claude prompts, seed data, build order, demo flow.
+- **CURSOR_INSTRUCTIONS.md** — full instructions for the Cursor/Claude Code phase: backend endpoints, the three Claude prompts, seed data, build order, demo flow.
 Point Claude Code at this after exporting from Lovable.

 ## Build order at a glance